ibm-cloud-docs/log-analysis/tutorials/cf.md

     ```
     {: codeblock}

-    where
+    Where

-    * *SVC_INSTANCE_NAME* is the name of the CF service instance.
+    *SVC_INSTANCE_NAME* is the name of the CF service instance.

-    * *SYSLOG_ENDPOINT_URL* is the endpoint URL in the region where the instance is running.
+    *SYSLOG_ENDPOINT_URL* is the endpoint URL in the region where the instance is running.
 For example, for us-south, the URL is: `syslog-a.us-south.logging.cloud.ibm.com`

-    * *PORT_NUMBER* is the port number that you provisioned in your logging instance.
+    *PORT_NUMBER* is the port number that you provisioned in your logging instance.

     A sample command looks as follows: